-- See a doctor or eye specialist without delay if you develop visual loss or visual distortion.
+- See an optometrist, your doctor or eye specialist as soon as possible if you notice vision loss or distortion.

 The causes of AMD are unclear; however, several risk factors for AMD have been identified:

-- Those of Caucasian ethnicity are more commonly affected than other ethnicities.
+- Caucasian people are more commonly affected than people of other ethnicities.

-- Smoking – studies suggest that smokers have at least three times the risk of developing AMD compared to non-smokers.
-They also develop AMD 10 years earlier on average.
+- Smoking – studies suggest that smokers have at least 3–4 times the risk of developing AMD compared to non-smokers.
+They also develop AMD 5–10 years earlier on average.
 Former smokers have a lower risk compared to current smokers.

-Symptoms of dry AMD tend to develop slowly.
+Dry AMD symptoms can develop slowly.
 You may not notice any symptoms in the early stages.
-It can take 5–10 years for symptoms to become severe.
-With wet AMD, symptoms become severe quickly.
+It can take 5–10 years for symptoms to become worse.
+However, with wet AMD symptoms get worse quickly.

 Common symptoms of AMD include: